 In this section we assume you have downloaded and installed the Firely Server binaries, and have obtained a license file.
-If not, please see the previous section and follow the steps there first.
+If not, please see the Getting Started and follow the steps there first.

 The steps you followed to get started will provide you with a basic Firely Server, that runs on a standard port and keeps the data in a SQLite database.